Building communications capacity for an inclusive and equitable future

 Bridges for Nonprofits

-In 2018, Crimsonbridge Foundation launched Bridges for Schools to provide resources and tools schools need to develop inclusive language strategies that ensure equitable access and successfully engage and serve Latino students and their families.
+In 2018, Crimsonbridge Foundation launched Bridges for Schools to provide resources and tools for Catholic schools to build Spanish and bilingual communications capacity to successfully welcome and engage Latino students and their families.

 Bridges for Schools